tc39/proposal-typedarray-stride/README.md

 ## Motivation

 [ArrayBuffer views][typedarray] (like `Uint8Array`, `Float32Array`, etc) provide views onto [`ArrayBuffer`][arraybuffer]s.
-These views allow the same chunk of memory to be interpreted as different kinds of data and allows developers to manipulate binary data in place.
+These views allow the same chunk of memory to be interpreted as different kinds of data and allow developers to manipulate binary data in-place.

-All constructors to a view conform to the similarly shaped API:
+All constructors to a view conform to the this API shape:

 ```js
 new Float32Array(length);